Doctor Who's Russell T Davies explains how Varada Sethu's cameo in 'Boom' led to her being cast as Ncuti Gatwa's companion

 (Image credit: BBC)

-Ncuti Gatwa's Doctor will be joined by a new companion for his second season in the TARDIS, but she's not an entirely unfamiliar face.
-Varada Sethu, who'll join the Doctor and Millie Gibson's Ruby Sunday for Doctor Who season 2, also had a small role in a season 1 episode – but she'll be playing a different character next time.
+Ncuti Gatwa's Doctor will be joined by a new companion for his second season in the TARDIS, Belinda Chandra (played by Varada Sethu).
+She'll join the Doctor and Millie Gibson's Ruby Sunday for Doctor Who season 2, but you may not realize that she also had a small role in a season 1 episode as a different character.

 "I think we might as well just be simple with this, because we've already said she's not coming back as Mundy Flynn," Davies tells SFX magazine in the new issue, which hits newsstands on July 10 and features Doctor Who on the cover.
 "It's one of those very simple situations, like with Freema [Agyeman, who appeared in 'Army of Ghosts' before being cast as companion Martha Jones]: when you cast a great actor, you need a new companion."